cfung89/surf.nvim/README.md

 You can use bangs at the beginning of your queries to search on a specific search engine.
 Example: `!br foo bar` to search "foo bar" on Brave Search.

+Start the prompt with `=` to use the calculator.

 Navigate through the history with `<C-n>` and `<C-p>`, accept with `<C-y>` when in insert mode.
-You can also navigate using normal mode (as in normal Telescope UIs).
+Navigation can also be done in normal mode.

 ## Inspirations